 When should treatment be started?

-The U.S. Department of Health and Human Services (DHHS)—the federal agency responsible for setting health-related policies in the United States—regularly updates and publishes HIV treatment guidelines to help HIV-positive patients and their health care providers determine when antiretroviral therapy should be started.
-Here is what the guidelines, last updated in January 2016, recommend:
+The U.S. Department of Health and Human Services (DHHS)—the federal agency responsible for setting health-related policies in the United States—regularly updates and publishes HIV treatment guidelines to help people living with HIV and their health care providers determine when antiretroviral therapy should be started.
+Here is what the guidelines, last updated in October 2017, recommend:

 - Antiretroviral therapy is recommended for all people living with HIV, regardless of CD4 cell count, to reduce the risk of AIDS- and non-AIDS-related illnesses.